chenyx04/Spectral-Stitching/index.md

 The Spectral-Stitching algorithm is efficient especially when the coverage is relatively deep (at least > 5X).
 When the coverage is shallow, our algorithm degrades into the simple spectral algorithm.

-If you have any question, please feel free to contact
+If you have any questions, feel free to contact

 [Banghua Zhu](mailto:13aeon.v01d@gmail.com), Tsinghua University
 [Yuxin Chen](mailto:yuxin.chen@princeton.edu), Princeton University